Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Hybrid Mechanisms

 To fully characterize the uniform price auction, we still need to specify the value of the reserve prices.
 Introducing reserve prices may improve the platform's expected profit, since a reserve price imposes an upper bound on the payment to the carriers.
 For our multi-period multi-location marketplace model, however, a carefully chosen reserve price must also take into account how the allocation decisions in one lane will affect the states of other lanes in the future.

-We propose an auction mechanism below denoted as \textsf{AUC}.
-In \textsf{AUC}, the reserve price $\xi^*_{ij}$ for each origin-destination pair $(i,j) \in \mathcal{E}$ is defined as:
+We propose the following uniform price auction, denoted as \textsf{AUC}, with a reserve price $\xi^*_{ij}$ for each origin-destination pair $(i,j) \in \mathcal{E}$:

 where $\psi_{ij}(\cdot)$ is the virtual cost function defined in Eq~\eqref{eq:psi-def}.